aavek/Aeolus-Ocean/README.md

 ## How to Run

-Once you download the [release](https://github.com/aavek/Aeolus-Ocean/releases/tag/v1.0), you can run the program with ```AEOLUS OCEAN.exe```.
+Once you download the [release](https://github.com/aavek/Aeolus-Ocean/releases/tag/v1.0), you can safely run the program with ```AEOLUS OCEAN.exe```.
+The binary is created directly from Unity's build settings, and Windows might ask you to trust it as it may come from an 'unknown publisher'.

 By clicking on the "Simulation" tab in the main-menu you should be presented with the following setup menu.

 ![setupmenuevening](https://user-images.githubusercontent.com/93454699/220325004-198d7cb9-366e-48f6-9aac-f24d97ec7163.png)